MattAbuz/CogSci-Paper/README.md

 # CogSci-Paper

 This HTML file is one of the neural network-enabled Pong scripts that Matt Oberdorfer (my coauthor) and I developed over the summer.
-To get it to run, you first need to download Juan Cazala's Synaptic library at https://github.com/cazala/synaptic.
-To do this, click the button that says "Clone or Download", click "Download ZIP", and then unzip the folder.
+To get it to run, you first need to download this folder containing the HTML file.
+To do this, on the main page of this folder, click the green button that says "Clone or Download", click "Download ZIP", and then unzip the folder/extract all.
+You also need to do the same process for Juan Cazala's Synaptic library at https://github.com/cazala/synaptic.
+Then (this is essential), move the unzipped folder "synaptic-master" into the unzipped folder "CogSci-Paper-master".
 Doing so should allow the Pong game to play in-browser just by downloading the HTML file and then double-clicking it.

 Instructions for the Game, using keyboard controls: